Rajpratik71/linux-manPages/wpa_supplicant.md

        This makes the process fork into background.

-       The easiest way to debug problems,  and  to  get  debug  log  for  bug reports,  is  to  start  wpa_supplicant  on  foreground with debugging
+       The easiest way to debug problems, and to get debug log for bug reports, is to start wpa_supplicant on foreground with debugging enabled:
-       enabled:

               wpa_supplicant -c/etc/wpa_supplicant.conf -iwlan0 -d

-       If the specific driver wrapper is not known beforehand, it is possible to  specify  multiple  comma  separated driver wrappers on the command line. wpa_supplicant will use the first driver wrapper that is able to initialize the interface.
+       If  the specific driver wrapper is not known beforehand, it is possible to specify multiple comma separated driver wrappers on the command line. wpa_supplicant will use the first driver wrap‐ per that is able to initialize the interface.

               wpa_supplicant -Dnl80211,wext -c/etc/wpa_supplicant.conf -iwlan0

-       wpa_supplicant can control multiple interfaces (radios) either by run‐ ning one process for each interface separately or by running just  one process  and  list of options at command line.
-Each interface is sepa‐ rated with -N argument.
+       wpa_supplicant can control multiple interfaces (radios) either by running one process for each interface separately or by running just one process and list of options at  command  line.
+Each interface is separated with -N argument.
 As an example, following command would start wpa_supplicant for two interfaces:

               wpa_supplicant \
                    -c wpa1.conf -i wlan0 -D nl80211 -N \